-Personal Representative, Executor and Trustee - What's the Difference?
+Personal Representative, Executor and a Trustee

 The law is full of terms and titles that can seem mystifying to the average person who's just trying to plan his estate.
 They can be even more daunting for individuals who are faced with stepping in and managing the estate of someone who is recently deceased.